vmactions/solaris-vm/README.md

 ...
 ```

-When you run with `aarch64`, the host runner should still be the normal x86_64 runner: ubuntu-latest
+When you run with `aarch64`, the host runner should still be the normal x86_64 runner: `runs-on: ubuntu-latest`

 It's not recommended to use 'ubuntu-24.04-arm' as runner, it's much more slower.